qgis/QGIS-Documentation/source/docs/user_manual/print_composer/overview_composer.rst

 ...............

 You can define a resolution to use for all exported maps in :guilabel:`Export resolution`.
-This setting can however be overridden each time you are exporting a map.
+This setting can, however, be overridden each time you are exporting a map.
 When checked, |checkbox| :guilabel:`print as raster` means all elements will be rasterized before printing or saving as PostScript or PDF.

-While exporting to an image file format, you can choose to generate a world file by checking |checkbox| :guilabel:`World file on` and select a map item.
+While exporting to an image file format, you can choose to generate a world file by checking |checkbox| :guilabel:`Save world file` and select a map item in
-The world file is created beside the exported map, has same name and contains information to easily georeference it.
+|selectString| :guilabel:`Reference map`.
+The world file is created beside
+the exported map, has the same name and contains information to georeference it easily.

 .. _figure_composition_export: